 - what you can expect from Birmingham City Council as your corporate parent

-Children’s Homes visitsAs well as individual advocacy, our advocates also visit all of the children’s homes every month.
+Children’s Homes visitsAs well as individual advocacy, our advocates will visit homes where Birmingham children are living.
 The advocates also work closely with the Reg 33 inspectors, ensuring that any issues children raise are dealt with in an appropriate and timely manner.
-A report is written each month summarizing the visits and sent to senior managers and the LSCB.

 How to access the advocacy serviceAs long as you are in care or a care leaver you can contact the Rights and Participation service and request an advocate.
 This can be done by you, or on your behalf by a social worker, foster carer, teacher or anyone who knows you.
 The service is confidential and all advocates are trained to a national standard to ensure they can offer you the best service.

 You can contact the service by phone: 0121 303 7217